c-blake/bu/doc/tim.md

 (1) `observed_time = tDesired + tBackground(noise)`

-Even with no time-sharing, peripheral interactions[^2] degrade determinism motivating a random model for `tBackground` and the name "noise".  **`t0` is often what you want** because background activity and precise synchronization of load-based CPU dynamic frequency scale-up simply does not reproduce to other milliseconds / minutes / days / environments.
+Even with no time-sharing, peripheral interactions[^2] degrade determinism motivating a random model for `tBackground` and the name "noise".  **`tDesired` is often what you want** because background activity and precise synchronization of load-based CPU dynamic frequency scale-up simply does not reproduce to other milliseconds / minutes / days / environments.
 Understanding begins with reproduction.[^3]